brookr/dr-captain/README.md

 ## Usage

-Start up the program, specifying the Google Doc you want to write to, and optionally the threshold for audio to be considered 'silence':
+Start up the program, specifying the Google Doc you want to write to, and optionally the threshold for audio to be considered 'silence' (scale: 0-1):

 ```
-  node app.js seattle-201d25-captions 0.05
+  node app.js seattle-201d25-captions 0.02
 ```